2012 European Grand Prix: Post-race

 Jean-Éric Vergne was given a ten-place grid penalty for the next race for causing an avoidable collision with Heikki Kovalainen.
 He was also fined 25,000 euros for driving dangerously when he had a puncture.
 Kamui Kobayashi was awarded a five-place grid penalty at the next race for the collision with Felipe Massa.

 This event would prove to be the last held at the circuit.
 It has proved unpopular with drivers and fans for its unimaginative layout and lack of suitable overtaking places, leading to mundane races.
 From 2013, the Spanish Grand Prix was due to alternate between Barcelona and Valencia, but Valencia later dropped out of the contract to host the race.

+As a result, Alonso occupied the lead in the Drivers' Championship with 111 points, 20 ahead of Webber who just missed out on the podium.
+The Australian moved to second in the championship following the retirements of Hamilton and Vettel.
+The top five in the Constructors' Championship remained unchanged, with Red Bull extending their lead to 39 points over McLaren, as the latter sat on 137 points.
+Lotus and Ferrari were only eleven and fifteen points behind McLaren in third and fourth, respectively.